Vietnamese Iced Coffee (Ca Phe Sua Da)

 Coffee – Any medium-grind French roast coffee grounds can make Vietnamese coffee.

 My personal preference is the Cafe Du Monde Coffee brand.
 It is a dark roast coffee with a medium grind.
-It has some added chicory, giving it a very earthy and nutty flavor.
+Some added chicory gives it a very earthy and nutty flavor.

-You can also check out Trung Nguyen Brand, made using Vietnamese coffee beans for authentic Vietnamese flavors.
+You can also check out Trung Nguyen Brand, which is made using Vietnamese coffee beans for authentic Vietnamese flavors.

-Filter – You can brew the coffee using a Vietnamese Phin filter, French Press, French Drip Filter, or Moka Pot.
+You can also brew the coffee using a French Press, French Drip Filter, or Moka Pot.
 A simple drip machine or paper filter also works great.

 If you have an espresso machine, you can use espresso shots instead of brewed coffee.